antarctica/ansible-bootstrap/README.md

 #### Other requirements

+* As of version **2.0.0** any OS this role is applied to **MUST** ensure passwordless sudo is enabled for the "sudo" group and SSH Agent Forwarding is preserved when using sudo.
+    * If using the [antarctica/trusty](https://atlas.hashicorp.com/antarctica/boxes/trusty) base box with this role, ensure you are using version **2.0.0** or higher, which implements these requirements.
 * Public keys which should be added to the `authorized_keys` file of the controller user, each key should be a separate file.
 Keys should be contained in  `bootstrap_vagrant_controller_user_authorized_keys_directory`.

 ### Variables